The Legendrian knot complement problem: Contact Dehn Surgery

+If we can find a contact structure $\xi'$ on the newly glued-in $S^1\times D^2$ with convex boundary and two dividing curves mapping under $\varphi$ to the dividing curves of $\partial(\nu K)$ then $\xi'$ glues together with the old contact structure to a global contact structure on the surgered manifold.

+For $r=\lambda_c$ such a contact structure $\xi'$ has to be overtwisted since in this case $\lambda_c$ represents the boundary of an overtwisted disk in the surgered manifold.
+For the existence of such an overtwisted contact structure see~\cite[pages 586--587]{DG1}.

+For $r\neq\lambda_c$ it follows that $\varphi^{-1}(\lambda_c)\neq\mu_0$.
+The classification of tight contact structures on solid tori with convex boundaries with two parallel dividing curves by Honda~\cite{H} implies that such a contact structure always exists and can be chosen to be tight.
+However, in general, this contact structure is not unique.

+But if $r=\mu+q\lambda_c$ we can choose $\varphi\colon\lambda_0\mapsto\lambda_c$, for an arbitrary longitude $\lambda_0$ of the newly glued-in solid torus and the same classification result of Honda~\cite{H} says that there is only one tight contact structure with convex boundary and two dividing curves parallel to $\lambda_0$. \end{proof}

-\begin{ex}[A unique $+2$ contact Dehn surgery] \\ Consider the contact surgery along the Legendrian unknot with $\operatorname{tb}=-1$ and surgery coefficient $+2$ (see Figure~\ref{fig:exoticsurgery}).
-The surgery coefficient $+2$ corresponds then to the slope $r=2\mu+\lambda$, where $\lambda$ denotes the contact longitude.
-By expressing this slope with respect to the surface longitude $\lambda_1$ given by the meridian of the complementary solid torus one gets $r=\mu+\lambda_1$.
-So the resulting manifold is by the example from Section~\ref{section:surgery} topologically again $S^3$.
+\begin{ex}[A unique contact $(+2)$-surgery] Consider the contact surgery along the Legendrian unknot with $\operatorname{tb}=-1$ and (contact) surgery coefficient $+2$ (see Figure~\ref{fig:exoticsurgery}).
+The contact surgery coefficient $+2$ (measured with respect to the contact longitude $\lambda_c$) corresponds then to the slope $r=2\mu+\lambda_c$.
+By expressing this slope with respect to the surface longitude $\lambda_s$ one gets $r=\mu+\lambda_s$.
+It follows that the resulting manifold is by Example~\ref{ex:surgeryUnknot} topologically again $S^3$.

-Next I want to show that the resulting contact structure is unique and leads again to $\xi_{st}$ (if one requires the contact structure on the new glued-in solid torus to be tight).
-In general a contact Dehn surgery with surgery coefficient not of the form $1/q$ is not unique.
-But actually in this example it is.
-Too see this, one first uses the algorithm in \cite[Section~1]{DGS} (see also \cite{DG1}) to change the contact surgery diagram into contact surgeries along a link with only $\pm1$ surgery coefficients (see Figure~\ref{fig:exoticsurgery}).
-Observe that different choices of stabilizations lead in general to different contact structures (and correspond exactly to the different contact structures on the glued-in solid torus), but in this case the resulting contact structures are contactomorphic.
+Next, we want to show that the resulting contact structure is unique and leads again to $\xi_{st}$ (if one requires the contact structure on the new glued-in solid torus to be tight).
+In general, a contact Dehn surgery with contact surgery coefficient not of the form $1/q$ is not unique.
+But actually, in this example, it is.
+To see this, one first uses the algorithm in~\cite[Section~1]{DGS} (see also~\cite{DG1}) to change the contact surgery diagram into contact surgeries along a link with only $\pm1$ surgery coefficients (see Figure~\ref{fig:exoticsurgery}).
+Observe that different choices of stabilizations lead in general to different contact structures (and correspond exactly to the different contact structures on the glued-in solid torus), but in this case, the resulting contact structures are contactomorphic.
 The contactomorphism of the resulting manifold is induced by the contactomorphism $(x,y,z)\mapsto(-x,-y,z)$ of the old $(S^3,\xi_{st})$, that maps one link to the other (see also~\cite[~Section~9]{DG10}).